KensoDev/pigsty/README.md

 This of course is covered by logs, monitoring and more.

-## Features
+## Features (IMPLEMENTED next to features that are already working)

-1. Launch a cluster
+1. Launch a cluster (IMPLEMENTED)
 2. Termination protection (optional)
-3. Cutom bootstrapping steps configuration
+3. Cutom bootstrapping steps configuration (IMPLEMENTED)
-4. Custom Steps configuration
+4. Custom Steps configuration (IMPLEMENTED)
 5. Kill timers
 6. Logs -> JSON log support for Logstash